-This easy vegan chickpea curry is quick and simple, yet packed with so much flavorful.
+This easy vegan chickpea curry is quick and simple, yet packed with so much flavor.
 You’ll be amazed at how good it is!

 Curry is the one of the easiest and most flavorful dinners that you can make and this easy vegan chickpea curry is no exception.